Social care resources

 - Best interests decision

-- Under the Mental Capacity Act, a decision made on behalf of someone who lacks capacity, considering their wishes and feelings.
+- Under the Mental Capacity Act, a decision made for someone who lacks capacity, taking their wishes and feelings into account.

 Have a social care question?